 Instead of defining a specific function or class for a data type (for example, int, double, string, etc.), we define a generic version that works for different types.

-The compiler generates specific code for each type you use with the template (this process is called template instantiation), generating customized versions of the code for the types needed.
+The compiler generates specific code for each type that you use with the template (this process is called template instantiation), generating customized versions of the code for the types needed.

 Function Templates